Oberahr: Economy and infrastructure

 Running right through the community is Bundesstraße 255, linking Montabaur and Rennerod.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt), some 7 km away.

+Oberlahr had a stop at the former Kasbachtalbahn (Linz (Rhine) - Flammersfeld which is out of service for public transport today.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.